-- The research team considers the MAGIC model for calculating hot gas layer temperatures to be appropriate for its intended applications. - MAGIC's predictions of the hot gas layer temperature and height are, with the exception of the selected tests from the NBS test series, within experimental uncertainty of 13%. - The scatter plot in Figure 6-1 summarizes the relative differences calculated for hot gas layer temperatures and height.
-As previously explained, no relative differences were calculated for closed-door tests. - Validation results suggest that MAGIC is certainly suited for predicting hot gas layer temperatures and heights in scenarios where this study is applicable.
-Because most of the validation results are within experimental uncertainty, and MAGIC is over-predicting hot gas layer temperatures in the selected tests from the NBS test series, a color assignment of Green is assigned for single-room fire scenarios and Yellow+ for scenarios with multiple rooms.
-In the case of hot gas layer height, a Green classification is assigned for the room of fire origin and Yellow for adjacent rooms.
+• The research team considers the MAGIC model for calculating hot gas layer temperatures to be appropriate for its intended applications.

+- The MAGIC predictions of the hot gas layer temperature and height are, with the exception of the selected tests from the NBS test series, within experimental uncertainty of 15%. - The scatterplot in Figure 6-1 summarizes the relative differences calculated for hot gas layer temperatures and height.
+As explained earlier, no relative differences were calculated for close door tests. - Validation results suggest that MAGIC is certainly suited for prediction hot gas layer temperatures and heights in scenarios where this study is applicable.
+Because most of the validation results are within experimental uncertainty, and MAGIC is over predicting hot gas layer temperatures in the selected tests from the NBS test series, a color assignment of green is assigned for the room of fire origin and a yellow + for adjacent rooms.
+In the case of hot gas layer height, a green classification is assigned for the room of fire origin and a yellow for adjacent rooms.

-Figure 6-1: Scatter Plot of Relative Differences for Hot Gas Layer Temperature and Height in ICFMP BE #2, #3, #4, and #5, and the Selected FM/SNL and NBS Tests [Experimental uncertainties (EU) are 13% (HGL temp) and 9% (HGL height).]
+Figure 6-1: Scatter plot of relative differences for hot gas layer temperature and height in ICFMP BE #2, 3, 4, 5, and the selected FM/SNL and NBS Tests.
+Experimental uncertainties are 13% (HGL temp) and 9% (HGL height).